 Since graduating from the University of Utah, Devery has worked for rare-book dealer Curt Bench of Benchmark Books in Salt Lake City and as a researcher with the Smith-Pettit Foundation which fosters historical research, also located in Salt Lake City.
 Along the way, Devery has collected an enviable personal library of non-fiction.
-Unlike many people with impressive array of books, he has read most of his prized possessions.
+Unlike many people with impressive arrays of books, he has read most of his prized possessions.

-He has also published on various historical topics in the Journal of Mormon History, the Southern Quarterly, and elsewhere and is now also working on a biography of early LDS Apostle Willard Richards.
+He has also published on various historical topics in the Journal of Mormon History, the Southern Quarterly, and elsewhere, and is now also working on a biography of early LDS Apostle Willard Richards.

 Devery is the father of three children: a daughter who lives with her husband in China and two teenage sons.
 A year ago he took his sons to London to see his old mission grounds and to Paris where they wondered why there were so many young men in spandex riding past on bicycles, not knowing it was the Tour de France.
 He says he thinks he’ll be more at home and better aware of his surroundings in his office at Signature Books.